Kanchenjunga Base Camp Trek

 • Scenic view of Kanchenjunga and Mt.
 Makalu

-• Visits the North and South Base Camp of Kanchenjunga as well as crosses a high pass called Sele Le.
+• Visits the North and South Base Camps of Kanchenjunga as well as crosses a high pass called Sele Le.
 This trek has been described as one of the finest trails in Nepal.

 • It would appeal to anyone who is looking for a challenging trek in a remote region of Nepal visited by fewer other trekkers.
 This is a culturally interesting journey with a day exploring Kathmandu, and then while on the trek, you will see Rais, Limbus, Sherpas, and Tibetans.